-SaaS Founder Interview with Joe Sinkwitz – How to use past experience to build out your SaaS
+SaaS Founder Interview with Joe Sinkwitz: How to leverage past experience into a successful SaaS platform.

 Five Takeaways from Intellifluence Co-Founder Joe Sinkwitz SaaS Founder Show Interview

 Influencer and Affiliate Marketing in the SaaS Space

 Influencer (affiliate) marketing has become a crucial marketing strategy for businesses around the world.
 It allows companies to leverage influencers’ reach and consumer trust to spread key messages and define their brand voice.

 Intellifluence is an influencer marketing company that is a warm network, meaning influencers sign up on their platform, and brands can simply choose the one that aligns with their needs best and form a partnership.
 Intellifluence is an end-to-end platform that gives brands all they need in one place, helping connect brands to more than 100,000 influencers across niches.

 Andy Halko, Insivia’s CEO, sat down with Joe Sinkwitz, the co-founder and CEO of Intellifluence, for a chat covering everything from Intellifluence’s origins to how the team developed its customer base.
 Below are the five key takeaways from Sinkwitz’s 33-minute conversation with Halko.